-The construction would be completed in two (2) phases, “Phase 1: Uplands and NE Bulkhead” work and “Phase 2: Waterfront Works”.
+The construction will be completed in two (2) phases, “Phase 1: Uplands and NE Bulkhead” work and “Phase 2: Waterfront Works”.
 As noted above, some overlap between the phases may occur.
-Construction is anticipated to start in 1st Quarter 2021.
+Construction is underway, see Project Updates.

 Phase 1 Work (Uplands and NE Bulkhead)